K’gari island guide | Top things to do on this nature-lover’s dream

 Champagne Pools

 Just north of Indian Head, the Champagne Pools are a natural spa with front-row ocean views.
-Volcanic rock formations form bubbling saltwater pools that fizz and froth when waves crash over—hence the name.
+Volcanic rock formations form bubbling saltwater pools that fizz and froth when waves crash over and hence the name.
 It’s the only safe spot to swim on this rugged stretch of coast.

 Maheno Shipwreck